 Organize your inspection team.
 Your inspection team will be responsible for handling the inspection when the FDA is onsite and should include an accountable person, inspection escort, subject matter expert(s), and recordkeeper.

 Be as prepared as possible for inspection day.
-Whether planned or spontaneously, FDA inspections typically follow a specific format from greetings and credentials exchanged to the walkthrough and substantive inspection.
-Each of these inspection-day milestones comes with specific considerations to help keep the audit moving smoothly.
+Whether planned or spontaneously, FDA inspections typically follow a specific format from greetings and credentials exchanged to the walkthrough and substantive review.
+Each of these inspection-day milestones comes with particular considerations to help keep the audit moving smoothly.

 Develop a strong sense of humor.
 No matter how much we plan, mishaps can still happen – as some food professionals learned and shared with us — so learn to laugh at yourself and the situation.
 You can’t prepare for everything; sometimes you have to roll with it.